Skip to main content

 Dunlop Sports CX Team 275 Pre-Strung Tennis Racket, 3/8 Grip, Red/Black

-- 100 SQ IN HEAD SIZE PROVIDES A FORGIVING SWEET SPOT FOR BETTER PLAY.
+• 100 SQ IN HEAD SIZE OFFERS A GENEROUS SWEET SPOT FOR FORGIVING PLAY.

 Dunlop Sports Pro 265 Pre-Strung Tennis Racket, 1/4 Grip, White/Black

-- EXPANDED SWEET SPOT FOR FORGIVING HITS AND POWERFUL STROKES.
+• EXPANDED SWEET SPOT FOR POWER AND SPIN-PERFECT FOR BEGINNERS.

 Dunlop Sports Team 285 Pre-Strung Tennis Racket, 1/4 Grip, Black/Red